davesheinbein/amazon-clone-ds/README.md

 ### About Us

 ##### Amazon Clone built utilizing React, Redux, SASS, and more.
 Deployed to Firebase utilizing Firebase database and user authentication.
 Backend built using Firebase and Axios.

-Payment processing built using Stripe.
+##### Payment processing built using Stripe.
+You can see that some payments have been processed below in the payment processing screenshot.

 ###### For testing purposes: Enter 42424242... in all of the credit card fields for payment to be processed.